-The Late Payment of Commercial Debts Regulations 2013 requires public authorities to pay within 30 calendar days following receipt of the invoice.
+The Late Payment of Commercial Debts Regulations 2013 requires public authorities to pay within 30 calendar days following receipt of a valid and undisputed invoice.
 Simple interest is calculated equal to the sum of the Bank of England reference rate plus at least eight percentage points.
 The creditor is also entitled to a fixed charge of £40, £70 or £100 depending on the size of the debt (under £1,000, under £10,000, and higher), plus additional reasonable costs incurred.